MagmaDNN/magmadnn/docs/tutorials/00_installing.md

 _Note:_ if installing dependencies in non-standard paths make sure to update `LD_LIBRARY_PATH` so that your operating system can find the shared object files.

+OpenBLAS is the easiest BLAS to install, while intel-mkl might be the fastest.
+OpenBLAS, on Ubuntu, can be easily installed with `sudo apt install libopenblas-dev`.

 #### Downloading

 Currently MagmaDNN does not offer any pre-compiled binaries, so it must be built from source.
 Once you have installed all of the dependencies the source can be downloaded using: